saezlab/Macau_Synergy_Prediction/README.md

 (ii) Identify protein target to combine with BRAF for clorectal cancer validation.

+(iii) Save target functional similarity values for breast, colon and lung_NSCLC from GDSC dataset.

 Use the top predictive pathways to compute the Delta Pathway Activity and stratify new cell lines.

 **check_synergy_AZ.Rmd**: